dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_decomposition.md

 - Student are allowed to view their current stats.
 (Gamification)

 ### <span style="color:#0080ff">answer</span>
-This module contains the business logic related to the answers given to questions.
+This module is responsible for semantics related to the answers given to questions.

 ### <span style="color:#0080ff">auth</span>
-This module provides the means to authenticate a user into the system using token-based authentication.
+This module is responsible for authentication of a user into the system using token-based authentication.
 Authentication works for both IST students and external students.

 ### <span style="color:#0080ff">course</span>
-This module contains the business logic related to a course.
+This module is responsible for the semantics of a course.
 A distinction is done between a **Course** and a **CourseExecution**, since a course can be executed multiple times over the years, and with different students, but reuse of questions.
 Therefore, roughly speaking, this module has two responsabilities: aggregate course executions and aggregate questions.
 Refer to the [Data Model](module_view_data_model.md) for details.

 ### <span style="color:#0080ff">discussion</span>
-This module contains the business logic related to the discussions functionality and management of replies.
+This module is responsible for the semantics of the discussions functionality and management of replies.

 ### <span style="color:#0080ff">question</span>
-This module contains the business logic related to questions and topics.
+This module is responsible for the semantics of questions and topics.

 ### <span style="color:#0080ff">questionsubmission</span>
-This module contains the business logic related to question submissions and posterior review/vetting of such submissions.
+This module is responsible for the semantics of question submissions and posterior review/vetting of such submissions.

 ### <span style="color:#0080ff">quiz</span>
-This module contains the business logic related to quizzes, including the ordering of the questions, among others.
+This module is responsible for the semantics of quizzes, including the ordering of the questions, among others.

 ### <span style="color:#0080ff">statement</span>
 This module handles the data collected in the various stages of a student answering the quiz, including the start of the quiz, when there's a click in a multiple choice answer, or the quiz is completed, and bridges it to the frontend.
 The data is collected in a format relevant for audit trails and frontend presentation.